SocketPro performance comparison with window communication framework (WCF) and RabbitMQ

 Cross-machine: The below Figure 4 lists testing numbers obtained from cross-machine communication over a network with bandwidth 100 Mbps.

 Test results at Figure 4 clearly show that our SocketPro wins over RabbitMQ easily in persistent message de-queue under all cases.
-If messages are small in size, SocketPro could be 30 times faster than RabbitMQ.
-In regards to big messages, SocketPro is still 1 time faster, which is largely dependent on networking bandwidth.
+If messages are small in size, SocketPro could be 50 times faster than RabbitMQ.
+In regards to big messages, SocketPro is still 9 times faster, which is largely dependent on networking bandwidth.

 In regards to en-queue, it seems that RabbitMQ does a good job.
-RabbitMQ is able to en-queue 26,000 small messages persistently per second.
-For middle or large sizes of messages, RabbitMQ is fine since network utilization could be 50% under this test networking condition.
-However, RabbitMQ still performs poorly in comparison to our SocketPro in en-queue; SocketPro is typically 50% faster.
+RabbitMQ is able to en-queue 15,000 small messages persistently per second.
+For middle or large sizes of messages, RabbitMQ is poor since network utilization could be 10% under this test networking condition.
+RabbitMQ performs really poor in comparison to our SocketPro in en-queue; SocketPro is typically between 1 and 10 times faster, as shown in the below Figure 4.

 Figure 4: Performance comparison between SocketPro and RabbitMQ for cross-machine communication